HenryssonDaniel/teacup-java-protocol-ftp/README.md

 The SecureClient interface holds all the functionality that the secure FTP client can do.
 New clients can be created with the Factory class in the client package.

-The Server interface holds all the functionality that the FTP server can do.
+The SimpleServer interface holds all the functionality that the FTP server can do.
 New servers can be created with the Factory class in the server package.